eyalsk/FindAndReplaceRobot/docs/Language Specification.md

   * Cannot have leading spaces as they are treated as indentations and as such are considered as `Subitem`s.

   * Cannot have trailing spaces as they might get added for alignment and as such are considered insignificant whitespaces.

-* All of the built-in types can be inferred from the context so you shouldn't need to specify the type unless you really need to.

 ## Annotation